Beginner’s Guide to RV Dump Stations in Iceland

 Iceland’s Environment Agency produces a handy leaflet showing campsite locations with water disposal facilities, also found online here.

 It contains not only a list of approved places but also a handy map of RV dump stations that are well worth downloading onto your phone or tablet before you set out.
 The map shows you where to find the country’s free RV dump stations.
 Cross-reference it with your itinerary and think about which locations are likely to be the most convenient once you’re on the road.
 If you forget, the symbols to keep an eye out for look like this:

 Gas stations with RV dump

 In addition, you’ll also find a handful of gas stations with RV dump facilities.
 You’ll find them at some Olis and N1 gas stations.
 The latter has three locations, as seen on the map here

 Olis has five.
 One is situated in Norðlingaholt, a few kilometers from downtown Reykjavik.
 This is not only the most convenient for the capital, but it’s the closest of the Olis gas stations with portable toilet drains to the airport, so handy as the last stop before you head home.
-The other four Olis gas stations with portable toilet drains are in Selfoss in the south of Iceland, Reyðarfjörður to the east and Dalvik and Akureyri, both up north.
-A map showing each dump station location can be found here:
+The other four Olis gas stations with portable toilet drains are in Selfoss in the south of Iceland, Reyðarfjörður to the east, and Dalvik and Akureyri, both up north.
+A map showing each dump station's location can be found here.

 Though you might be nervous about this part of campervan or motorhome hire, in actual fact draining the RV tank isn’t as hard as you might think.
 Nevertheless, it’s wise to get the rental company to give you a demo of how it works on the vehicle you’ve hired before you pull out of their parking lot.